 The Calvary Grotto

 The Calvary grotto is in front of the Stone Chapel.
-The grotto has a statue of Christ on the cross at Calvary, and under the statues, you can see a cave that looks to represent Christ’s tomb.
+The grotto has a statue of Christ on the cross at Calvary, and under the statue, you can see a cave that looks to represent Christ’s tomb.

 The Bethlehem Grotto